Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Results

 \subsection{Sensitivity to Labeling Strategy}

 A potential concern with zero-baseline QC labeling is that the model could learn to associate events with the presence of corroborating data from the second receiver, rather than with spatially coherent ionospheric structure.
-If such a shortcut dominated, the model would tend to assign low event probabilities to samples where cross-station confirmation is unavailable.
 We test this using the ambiguous labels excluded from training (Section~\ref{sec:qc_labels}).
+As we use a specific flag for zero-baseline edges, we can also test whether the model relies on this explicit feature or instead learns to infer spatial coherence from the graph neighborhood.

 Fig.~\ref{fig_ambiguous} shows the distribution of predicted event probabilities for these held-out samples.
-Unverified segments, where the second station has no data coverage during the event window, produce a bimodal distribution (mean $P(\text{event}) = 0.511$, 52\% exceeding 0.5).
+Unverified segments, where the second station has no data coverage during the event window, produce a bimodal distribution ($\bar{p} = 0.511$, 52\% exceeding 0.5).
 If the model relied on cross-station confirmation, these cases would uniformly receive low probabilities.
 Instead, over half are assigned high event probability, indicating independence from the labeling mechanism.

-Invalid segments, where both stations have valid data but disagree, receive overwhelmingly low predictions (mean $P(\text{event}) = 0.085$, with 7.5\% exceeding 0.5).
-This shows the model can identify data inconsistencies without access to QC labels or node identities (station, satellite ID): when a single IPP reports elevated ROTI but its spatial neighbors remain quiet, the model assigns low event probability.
+Invalid segments, where both stations have valid data but disagree, receive overwhelmingly low predictions ($\bar{p} = 0.085$, 7.5\% exceeding 0.5).
+This shows the model can identify data inconsistencies without access to QC labels: when a single IPP reports elevated ROTI but its spatial neighbors remain quiet, it assigns low event probability.

-To confirm that this behavior does not depend on the explicit zero-baseline edge feature, we evaluate a variant with this flag removed.
-The distributions are nearly identical (Fig.~\ref{fig_ambiguous}), confirming that the model relies on spatial coherence in the graph neighborhood rather than station-pairing information.
+To confirm that this behavior does not depend on the explicit zero-baseline edge feature, we evaluate a variant with this flag removed (w/o zero-baseline).
+The distributions are nearly identical (Fig.~\ref{fig_ambiguous}), indicating that these predictions are driven by spatial coherence in the graph neighborhood rather than by the explicit station-pairing feature.

-Taken together, the results indicate that the model has not learned to exploit the zero-baseline labeling strategy as it can assign high probabilities to single-station data.
-Moreover, it predominantly assigns low probabilities to station disagreements, and does so primarily through spatial structure in the graph neighborhood.